aws/karpenter-provider-aws/website/content/en/docs/concepts/scheduling.md

 NodePools do not attempt to balance or rebalance the availability zones for their nodes.
 Availability zone balancing may be achieved by defining zonal Topology Spread Constraints for Pods that require multi-zone durability, and NodePools will respect these constraints while optimizing for compute costs.
 {{% /alert %}}

-## Pod affinity/anti-affinity
+### Pod affinity/anti-affinity

 By using the `podAffinity` and `podAntiAffinity` configuration on a pod spec, you can inform the Karpenter scheduler of your desire for pods to schedule together or apart with respect to different topology domains.

+{{% alert title="Note" color="primary" %}}
+Preferred affinities on pods can result in more nodes being created than expected because Karpenter will prefer to create new nodes to satisfy preferences, [see the preferences documentation](#preferences) for details.
+{{% /alert %}}

 For example:

 ```yaml
 spec: